The Jefferson Curl: One Exercise for Full Body Mobility

-One distinguishing feature of our style of fitness – Gymnastic Strength Training – is the use of weighted mobility.
+One distinguishing feature of our style of fitness – Gymnastic Strength Training – is the use of weighted mobility such as the Jefferson Curl.
 Whereas many strength training textbooks will recommend that you lift weights in order to get stronger, in GST you will also use a small amount of gradually increasing external resistance – produced by your own body weight – in order to get more flexible.

 One of the most popular and beneficial weighted mobility exercises is the Jefferson Curl.
 In this post, we will cover the Jefferson Curl in detail, including cautionary notes, exercise technique, and progression in your program.